UC Master Gardeners, Santa Clara County, CA

 Web Comments – This is a Russian variety introduced to U.S. gardeners by Seed Savers Exchange in 1992, a productive variety with sweet pink-red flesh.
 Weight from 10–15 lbs, round shape, pink flesh, small brown seeds, some reddish.
 95 days.

 Experimenter Comments – Osh Kirgizia is named after a city in southern Russia just above Afghanistan.
-The plants wielded nine fruit 6–12 lbs, 6–8" in length and 8–9" diameters.
+The plants wielded nine fruit 6–12 lbs, 6–8 inches in length and 8–9 inch diameters.
 Rind color is light green with jagged thin dark strips.
 The seeds are an attractive redwood color.
 This variety placed second overall in taste testing and was very prolific.
 The fruit was harvested 122–157 days after seeding.

 Small Shining Light watermelon